Search

 Labels and certifications that can help consumers choose green cleaning products include Green Seal, Greenguard, Cradle to Cradle, EcoLogo, BioPreferred, and the EPA’s Design for the Environment (DfE).
 The Environmental Working Group Guide to Healthy Cleaning is a good place to find additional safety information on various cleaning products.

 Cleaning needs vary widely based on building size and use.
 For commercial buildings, it’s worthwhile to consider sustainably sourced paper products, biodegradable trashcan liners, high-speed hand dryers, and efficient equipment in addition to nonhazardous cleaning products.
-Some janitorial service providers specialize in green cleaning while others may be willing to adopt new practices.
+Some janitorial service providers specialize in green cleaning, while others may be willing to adopt new practices.
 A knowledgeable cleaning staff is especially important in healthcare facilities, schools, or other buildings where cross-contamination or improper disinfecting of “touch points” could pose serious problems.

 Green cleaning in the home is simpler.
-Green cleaning products are very cost-competitive, and homemade cleaners can even help save money!
+Green cleaning products are cost-competitive, and homemade cleaners can even help save money!
 Microfiber cloths and cleaning solutions made of baking soda, vinegar, castile soap, and other common ingredients are sufficient for most household applications.
 Here are a few easy recipes to try:

 Advantages